-Sr. No. Name of the Project Item from the list of activities in Schedule VII to the Act Local area (Yes/ No) pro on of the oject District duration Amount allocated for the project (in ₹) Amount spent in the current financial Year (in ₹) Mode of Implementa tion - Direct (Yes/No) Imple 1 Imp Mode of ementation - Through olementing Agency CSR Registration number N.A.
+Sr. No. Name of the Project Item from the list of activities in Schedule VII area (Yes/ Location of project Amount allocated for the project (in ₹) Amount spent in the current financial transferred to Unspent CSR Account for the Mode of Implementa tion - Direct (Yes/No) Imple 1 Imp Mode of ementation - Through olementing Agency N A to the Act State Dis strict (111 () Year (in ₹) Section 135(6) (in ₹) (Teanto) Name CSR Registration number

 N.A.